 False Impersonation of a Law Enforcement Officer

-In Florida, Section 843.08, F.S., prohibits the false personation (sometimes called “false impersonation”) of a law enforcement officer (LEO) or another type of specified persons including:
+In Florida, Section 843.08, F.S., prohibits the false personation (sometimes called “false impersonation”) of a law enforcement officer (LEO).
+The statute also prohibits false personation of other types of specified persons including:

 - Officers including: